JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 [//]: # (title: Kotlin/Native memory management)

 > This page describes features of the new memory manager enabled by default since Kotlin 1.7.20.
+See our [migration guide](native-migration-guide.md)
-> See our [migration guide](native-migration-guide.md) to move your projects from the legacy memory manager.
+> to move your projects from the legacy memory that will be removed in Kotlin 1.9.20.
 >
 {type="note"}